-For decades, the US has exported one third of its recyclables, and half of that has been going to China.
+For decades, the US has exported one third of its recyclables.
+So half of those recycleables has been going to China.

-Companies have relied on buyers in China to purchase the low-quality, contaminated recyclables.
-More noteworthy, ones that American manufacturers didn’t want.
+Companies have relied on buyers in China to purchase the low-quality, contaminated recyclables that American manufacturers didn’t want.

-Porter can explain the upheaval and discuss what Americans can do to support the industry that provides so many American communities with jobs and outline a variety of ways we can take action starting today.
+Porter can explain the upheaval.
+Also and discuss what Americans can do to support the industry.
+A market of recyclables is amazing.
+It’s one that provides so many American communities with jobs.
+Again and outline a variety of ways we can take action starting today.
 As individuals, we can:

-In addition, help improve the supply of recyclables.
-All by following local recycling rules (check your town’s website to search by material and zip code).
+- Help improve the supply of recyclables by following local recycling rules (check your town’s website to search by material and zip code).

-Make sure your recyclables are clean. (no food and beverage residue) In addition empty and dry.
+- Make sure your recyclables are clean (no food and beverage residue), empty, and dry.